stepp1/research-app/README.md

 Author: @stepp1

-DISCLAIMER: This is a work in progress and an app that I worked for two weeks and wanted to an MVP fast.
+DISCLAIMER: This is a WIP.
+I worked on it for two weeks and wanted to have an MVP fast.
 Any feedback is welcome!

 <center> <img src="./app/assets/images/app.png" width="1000px"></img></center>